jbhovell/movie-ratings/README.md

 ## Movie Ratings
 I love watching movies, but only if they are recommended by other audiences so I don't waste too much of my time.

-So, I wrote this little app to help me search movies I am interested in, calculate average ratings from multiple sources for each of them, and list them from high to low ratings.
+So, I wrote this little app to help me search movies I am interested in, calculate average ratings from multiple trusted sources for each of them, and list them from high to low ratings.

 #### Run
 ```